Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 If you would like to study the Minnesota driving laws before attempting to obtain your driver’s license in the North Star State the Minnesota DVS has an online driver’s handbook to help you.

-Now that you know how to get your driver’s license and register your vehicle it is time for us to help you understand how to keep them in good standing.
-This means understanding just what types of things that the driving and safety laws in Minnesota prohibit.
+Now that you know how to get your driver’s license and register your vehicle, it is time for us to help you understand how to keep them in good standing.
+This means understanding just what types of things the driving and safety laws in Minnesota prohibit.

 Unlike most states, Minnesota does not operate under a point system.
 Instead, the North Star State depends on the Minnesota Safe and Sober Campaign.